TomasLit/ZaidimasV03/README.md

 # ZaidimasV03

-ZaidimasV02 with graphical interface made with tkinter.
+ZaidimasV02 with added graphical interface made with tkinter.
+Basically had to rewrite the whole program.

 #ZaidimasV01